esamattis/node-hbsfy/README.md

 [Handlebars][] precompiler plugin for [Browserify v2][].

 Compiles Handlebars templates to plain Javascript.
-The compiled templates depend only on [handlebars-runtime][] so they are lightweight fast!
+The compiled templates depend only on [handlebars-runtime][] so they are lightweight and fast!

 ## Usage